What legal action can I take to recover debt?

 First steps

 Where an invoice is outstanding, the first step you can take is to send a late payment reminder letter to the client, reminding them that payment is due, and requesting that they pay as soon as possible.
-This can be followed by a more forceful late payment demand letter, requesting payment within a set time period (for example, seven days) and intimating a claim for interest.
+This can be followed by a more forceful late payment demand letter, requesting payment within a set time period and intimating a claim for interest.
+Where the debtor is an individual, including sole traders, the letter needs to give them at least 30 days, and needs to be in a set format to comply with court rules.
+Failing to send the right letter can lead to you being responsible for your own legal costs, and even those of the debtor.

 If these letters do not prompt a response, you should send a formal letter before action to the client notifying them of an intention to issue Court proceedings to recover the outstanding sum.
 This will maximise your prospects of recovering your legal costs at the conclusion of the matter.
 Be aware there are stricter rules governing the amount of information that should be provided to individual debtors (including sole traders) and you will need to give them a slightly longer period of time before issuing a claim.

-FSB Debt Recovery offers a free template letter before action on the FSB Legal and Business Hub that you can use.
+FSB Debt Recovery offers various free template letters before action, depending on which part of the UK you are in, and whether your debtor is or is not an individual.These are available for FSB Members to use on the FSB Legal and Business Hub .
 Alternatively, you can instruct a legal expert from Markel Law to write this for you and sent it out on their letterhead for a discounted fee.

 What if there’s still no response?